sctech-tr/sctech-tr.github.io/README.md

   - You will be banned from adding pages in the future.

 # Current users list:
-- username (public domain - example site)
+- rick-astley (public domain - example site)
 - sctech (@sctech-tr)